 What is eggnog?

-Original versions of eggnog can be dated back hundreds of years to medieval England.
-The milk-based beverage typically included dairy cream, sugar, egg, wine or beer, and an assortment of thickening agents from oats to bread.
-Food historians have dated spiced eggnog, or posset, as far back as the 1200s.
-It was a food reserved for aristocratic circles as ingredients such as spices and sugar were cost-prohibitive to most.
-Fast-forward to the British colonization of North America, and eggnog gained accessibility due to the abundance of dairy and rum.
-The rum soon became an essential ingredient, as the alcohol prevented the beverage from spoiling in a time before the invention of refrigeration
+Food historians have dated spiced eggnog, or posset (essentially a medieval form of the drink), as far back as the 1200s.
+It was a food reserved for aristocratic circles, as ingredients such as spices and sugar were cost-prohibitive to most.
+But fast-forward to the British colonization of North America, and eggnog gained accessibility due to the abundance of dairy and rum.
+The rum soon became an essential ingredient, as the alcohol prevented the beverage from spoiling in a time before the invention of refrigeration.

-Today, commercially sold eggnog contains milk, cream, sugar, egg yolks, spices, and often dry milk powder and stabilizers.
-Note, you won’t find alcohol pre-mixed into these products.
-In lieu of booze to kill bacteria, today’s eggnogs are pasteurized and refrigerated.
 There are generally two types of nog—those meant for mixing with alcohol and those meant for drinking straight from the carton.
 The mixing variety tends to be sweeter and thicker—two necessary components to balance out the booze.
-The products intended for enjoyment sans alcohol are often slightly less sweet and less viscous.

 Given the heavy use of animal ingredients in traditional eggnog, it may seem difficult to find a vegan version.
 Fortunately, there is a vegan version of everything—including this holiday drink.

-Crafting vegan eggnog isn’t as straightforward as replacing all the animal ingredients for vegan swaps.
-Yes, the dairy is easy to replicate, but you can’t (or at least, you shouldn’t) replace the egg yolk with a plant-based alternative such as JUST Egg.
-In order to achieve the richness of classic eggnog, brands use a variety of thickening agents from pure oat milk to more processed ingredients like gellan gum.
+To achieve the richness of classic eggnog, brands use a variety of thickening agents from pure oat milk to more processed ingredients like gellan gum.
 If you’re making vegan eggnog at home, cashews are a reliable bet as they contain high amounts of fat.

 Full-fat non-dairy milk, sweetener, spices, and optional binding agents (for store-bought varieties) are all that’s needed to make vegan nog.
 Here are the best store-bought vegan eggnogs to buy and recipes to make.